 To modernise, digitise and increase the reliability of civil registers

-The civil register is used to manage the situation of all the citizens of a nation, providing the means to create certificates of birth, marriage, divorce, death, etc.
+The civil register is used to manage all the citizens of a nation, providing the means to create certificates of birth, marriage, divorce, death, etc.

-As such, it plays an important role in the security of a country's institutions, in particular identifying the holders of nationality and creating a foundational identity for each citizen.
+It plays an essential role in the security of a country's institutions, particularly identifying the holders of nationality and creating a foundational identity for each citizen.

 Thales can help you implement secure civil registration solutions for your identification and authentication challenges.

-Identity theft and fraud are sources of social injustice, as the community may inadvertently allocate resources to an ill-intentioned individual who, by adopting the identity of another person, deprives the genuine citizen of his or her legal entitlement.
+Identity theft and fraud are sources of social injustice, as the community may inadvertently allocate resources to an ill-intentioned individual who, by adopting another person's identity, deprives the genuine citizen of his or her legal entitlement.

-The first requirement in terms of reliability is, therefore, to ensure the quality and unicity of records.
+Therefore, the first requirement in terms of reliability is to ensure the quality and unicity of records.

 Civil Registration and Vital Statistics solutions (CRVS)

-Thales' offer is based on a set of technological building bricks (enrollment, central database, biometric database) each of which can be tailored to the individual needs of each country.
+Thales'offer is based on a set of technological building bricks (enrollment, central database, biometric database), each of which can be tailored to each country's individual needs.

-Thales delivers a turnkey CRVS solution which includes the integration of an AFIS (automated fingerprint identification system) and the implementation of a biometric database.
+Thales delivers a turnkey CRVS solution, which includes integrating an AFIS (automated fingerprint identification system) and implementing a biometric database.

 Civil register: core component for state modernisation

 Thales is widely recognised in this domain.
-In particular, the company can mobilise the human and production resources, as well as the multi-disciplinary project teams, necessary for state modernisation programs.
+The company can mobilise the human and production resources and the multi-disciplinary project teams necessary for state modernisation programs.

-As a result, Thales can make a clear commitment to its government clients, guaranteeing the successful implementation of an efficient, reliable and secure civil register.
+As a result, Thales can commit to its government clients, guaranteeing the successful implementation of an efficient, reliable and secure civil register.